demyinn00/BootMe/README.md

 Unfortunately, we haven't been able to test BootMe on other platforms yet, so we can't guarantee that it will work everywhere.
 If you're trying to use BootMe on a different platform and running into issues, we'd appreciate hearing about your experiences.

 ## Known Issues
-If no song is currently playing in Spotify, the Spotify API does not recognize an active device, and BootMe's music features will not work.
+If Spotify has been inactive on for a period time, the Spotify API does not recognize an active device, and BootMe's music features will not work.

 ## Future Plans
 For version 1.0, we plan to: